Marginal Fermi liquids from Fermi surfaces coupled via matrix boson gas: Self Energies

 \subsection{Self Consistency}

 The electron self energies we evaluate are independent of $\textbf{k}$ and satisfy the condition that $\textbf{sgn}(\omega - \Sigma(i\omega)/i) = \textbf{sgn}(\omega)$.
-A short discussion in \cite{Sachdev_Phases} explains how this ensures that $\Pi(\textbf{q}, i\nu)$ remains unchanged even after being evaluated with the modified electron propagator.
+A short discussion in \cite{Sachdev_Phases} and \cite{Patel_Kondo} explains for $d = 2, 3$ respectively, that $\Pi(\textbf{q}, i\nu)$ remains unchanged even after being evaluated with the modified electron propagator.
+We present their calculation in App. \ref{App:Boson_Self_Consistency_Clean}.
 The condition also ensures that even with the full fermionic propagator, the $q_{\perp}$ integral from Eq.~\eqref{eq:Electron_Self_Energy_I_Definition} gives the same $-i\pi \, \textbf{sgn}(\omega + \nu) /v_F$ which means that the fermionic self energies are also unchanged.

 It might seem that for large $\omega$ the above condition is violated when the $\ln(.)$ term in $\Sigma(i \omega)$ changes sign thus breaking the self consistency but this conclusion is incorrect as for large $\omega$, the approximations we use to obtain $\Sigma(i\omega)$ become invalid.
 The condition itself remains valid for all $\omega$ as can be seen from the fact that $\textbf{Re}[ I(\omega= 0)] = 0$ along with Eq.~\eqref{eq:self_energy_Real_Part} which shows that $\textbf{Re}[ I'(\omega)] > 0 \; \forall \; \omega$ which means that $-\Sigma(i\omega)/i$ is a monotonically increasing function passing through the origin and therefore has the same sign as $\omega$ and thus satisfies the condition for all $\omega$.